JenniferFuBook/ai-langsmith/README.md

-The project is used as an example in [🦜🔗 LangSmith Is for Production- Grade AI Applications](https://medium.com/p/30eafa0fa012).
+The project is used as an example in [🦜🔗 LangSmith Is for Production-Grade AI Applications](https://medium.com/p/30eafa0fa012).